Tmozovka/betriebsysteme/README.md

  * Delete a file:
  *rm newfile2.txt*
  * Filesystem can contain not more that 64 files
- * Filesystem has just 30MB disk space.
+ * Filesystem has just 30MB memory space.

 ## Getting Started